 *if any vehicle involved in the collision is not from BC, you’ll need to collect their insurance policy details

-*in case of a hit-and-run, you only need to provide your own driver license number and vehicle plate number
+*in case of a hit-and-run, you only need to provide your own driver license number and vehicle plate number - Gather additional information to speed up the claim process

 – Note the ICBC-accredited repair shop of your choice, where you’d like your car to be repaired}